 Phoneme Classification Experiments

-In this work, we combine the traditional MFCC feature vector with nonlinear dynamical invariants and use this combination to evaluate the Wall Street Journal derived Aurora-4 corpus.
+In this work, we combine the traditional MFCC feature vector with nonlinear dynamic invariants and evaluate this combination on the Wall Street Journal derived Aurora-4 corpus.
 This corpus represents a well-established LVCSR benchmark and constitutes a balanced trade-off between computational resources and complexity.
 The subset of the corpus used for our experiments is divided into a training set and seven evaluation sets.
-The evaluation sets consist of one clean set, and six sets consisting of various levels of additive noise.
+The evaluation sets consist of one clean set, and six sets consisting of various levels of digitally-added noise.

 To determine whether the combination of these invariants with MFCCs is able to better model continuous speech, we perform a set of preliminary phoneme classification experiments.
 Using time-aligned phonetic transcriptions of the clean corpus data, we match segments of the continuous speech to 40 phonemes.
 For each of the feature combinations, a 16-mixture GMM is estimated for every phoneme.
 Using the same data, we then classify each of the signal frames as one of the phonemes.
 The results showed a relative improvement of 1.65% for fractal dimension, 1.5% for Lyapunov exponents, and 1.42% for entropy.